5 Tips to Strengthen Your Hiring Strategy and Attract Top Talent

 4. Rethink How You Evaluate Talent

 Beyond the tedium of review, resumes also don't offer genuine insight into each candidate.
-They're a rigid, quantitative way to measure talent — a strategy that's not successful as companies look for people who will enjoy long-term success on their teams.
+They're a rigid, quantitative way to measure talent, a strategy that's not successful as companies look for people who will enjoy long-term success on their teams.

 Instead of ranking candidates based on keywords in a resume, years of experience, or work history alone, evaluate each candidate as a whole.
 Consider things like work ethic, flexibility, and real-world experience over professional expertise and technical skills.

-5. Diversify Your Sourcing Strategy
+5. Expand Your Sourcing Strategy

 As you scale and uncover new recruiting needs, goals, and strategies, you'll likely need external support to make your vision a reality.
 Big-box staffing agencies or generic job listing sites typically match candidates to hiring managers based on resumes or a high-level list of skills, but these connections aren't built to last.